+- blindness

+- coma

+- deafness

+- diplegia

+- hemiplegia

+- intensive care

-- loss of limbs and/or sight
+- · loss of limbs and/or sight

+- major head trauma

 - paraplegia

 - quadriplegia

 - severe burns.

 If the life insured does not meet the survival period conditions set out in the PDS and:

 - has applied for Trauma Cover as an option to Life Cover, we will pay the Death Benefit under Life Cover - has applied for stand alone Trauma Cover or Trauma Cover with optional TPD Cover, we will pay the Limited Death Benefit of \$10,000.